ShiftyChesh/UnrealModSkeletonFixer/README.md

 ### Limitations
- - Currently only tested skeletons with nearly the same amount of bones as the original.
-Haven't tested other cases
- - Can't add new bones in for custom skeletons (yet)
+ - Doesn't work if you try and fix the bone order that has been reimported into Unreal itself (yet).
+The fix is to delete the file and import the entire .fbx file again
  - Should support multiple different skeleton asset files per mod, but untested

 ### FAQ:
  - Q: What is in ExampleMod_P?
-   - A: A Palworld mod that gives the pink cat sunglasses.
-That's all. that way its obvious if the mod works.
+   - A: A Palworld mod that gives the pink cat sunglasses and a hat that bends. its low quality, but shows what this tool can do

  - Q: Does this work if I have extra bones on the skeleton not found on the original?